bnb-chain/greenfield-go-sdk/README.md

 The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield storage network.

-Rich SDKs is provided to operate Greenfield resources or query status of resource.
+Rich SDKs is provided to operate Greenfield resources or query status of resources.

 ### Requirement